hiking in peru

 C. Interesting points to pass

 The trek is a real adventure for those who want to feel liberty, peace, and the echoes of the Andean mountains.
-Once you arrive at Humantay Lake, you will feel that the slope walked will have been worth it.
-Don’t worry about the return, the descent walk is easier and lasts one hour to Mollepata.
+Once you arrive at Humantay Lake, you will think that the slope walked will have been worth it.
+Don’t worry about the return; the descent walk is more accessible and lasts one hour to Mollepata.
 There is a lot of transportation that departs to Cusco every hour.
-Regarding the food?
-In Mollepata, you will see many tourist restaurants with a variety of Peruvian dishes.
-We recommend taking the tour through a travel agency and wearing snow clothes for the adventure.

-12. Rainbow Mountain
+9. Rainbow Mountain

 rainbow mountain hiking in peru